Inflectra/rapise-documentation/docs/Manuals/Rpa.md

 # Robotic Process Automation

-Since version 6.3 Rapise includes **RPA Monitor**.
+Since version 6.3, Rapise has included the **RPA Monitor**.

 <img src="/Manuals/img/rpa_monitor.png" width="729" />

-RPA Monitor runs agents based on configuration specified in a JSON file (usually `rpa_config.json`).
+The RPA Monitor runs agents based on a configuration specified in a JSON file (usually `rpa_config.json`).
 This file has the following structure:

 ```json
 {